DJrizzley/literature/novels/moby_dick.md

 themselves to fall a prey.

-CHAPTER 89.
-Fast-Fish and Loose-Fish.
+# CHAPTER 89.
+Fast-Fish and Loose-Fish

 The allusion to the waif and waif-poles in the last chapter but one, necessitates some account of the laws and regulations of the whale